iguessthislldo/opendds-devguide-converter/devguide/safety_profile.rst

 * persistence_profile

-See Section :ref:`Disabling the Building of Compliance Profile Features` for more details on compliance profiles.
+See Section :ref:`introduction--disabling-the-building-of-compliance-profile-features` for more details on compliance profiles.
 It is possible that enabling any of these compliance profiles in a Safety Profile build will result in a compile-time or run-time error.

 To build OpenDDS Safety Profile, pass the command line argument “--safety-profile” to the configure script along with any other arguments needed for your platform or configuration.
 When safety profile is enabled in the configure script, the four compliance profiles listed above default to disabled.
-See section :ref:`Installation` and the ``INSTALL.md`` file in the source distribution for more information about the configure script.
+See section :ref:`introduction--installation` and the ``INSTALL.md`` file in the source distribution for more information about the configure script.

+.. _safety_profile--safety-profile-configurations-of-ace:

 ************************************
 Safety Profile Configurations of ACE
 ************************************

+..
+    Sect<13.3>

 OpenDDS uses ACE as its platform abstraction library, and in OpenDDS's Safety Profile configuration, one of the following safety profile configurations must be enabled in ACE: